Life shrinks or expands in proportion to one's courage. - Anais Nin

 My main goal as a psychotherapist is to help others access their innate positive resources.
-I assume that we are wired for happiness and growth and view the therapeutic relationship as a safe and secure base from which to support the natural emergence of healing experience.
-In addition to cognitive and emotional insight, I believe that bringing mindful attention to our breath and bodily sensations can help us more directly recognize and release deeply held psychosomatic patterns.
+I assume that we are wired for happiness and growth and view the therapeutic relationship as a safe and secure base from which to support the naturally intelligent emergence of healing experience.
+In addition to cognitive and emotional insight, I believe that bringing mindful attention to our breath and bodily sensations can help us more directly recognize, release, and transform deeply held psychosomatic patterns that are no longer serving us.

 - Accelerated Experiential Dynamic Psychotherapy (AEDP): Interpersonal attunement in service of healing traumatic experience. http://www.aedpinstitute.org/